Film & Media

 FILM 155Media Technologies4

-*Note that a maximum of two (2) extra-departmental courses can be counted towards elective credit; all other courses must be Film & Media department courses
+*Note that a maximum of two (2) extra-departmental courses can be counted towards elective credit - this includes waived courses, approved study abroad classes and courses from our pre-approved elective list; all other courses must be Film & Media department courses

 Summer Certificate Requirements